civictechdc/civictechdc-website/slack.md

   - /joinslack.html
 ---

-# Join our Slack team
+# Join our Slack

-Slack is a chat tool that Civic Tech DC uses to communicate outside of in-person meetups.
-Each project has there own dedicated channel that is open to anyone.
+Slack is a free chat application that is available on the web, as a standalone application for a computer, and on mobile devices.
+It is organized into channels with specific purposes and also allows members to directly message each other.

+Civic Tech DC uses Slack extensively to communicate between events, about upcoming events, and to allow members to communicate with each other easily.
+Each project has their own Slack channel with pinned messages, canvases, lists, and other features that allow for onboarding, project management, and communication.

+It's highly recommended that you join our Slack if you want to get involved in a project or start joining our events.

 <a
 href="https://join.slack.com/t/civictechdc/shared_invite/zt-25tzhhq50-BkeuG3ibyqqoCMtpGqx_pw"
+target="_blank"
 id="submitrequest"
 type="submit"
 class="usa-button">